frederic-perez/AmE-dictionary/data/dictionary.md

 __the third degree__ _idiom_ _informal_ Asking serious questions and/or giving someone rough treatment to get information. _I got the third degree when I got home last night._
 __the writing on the wall__
 __thecracy__
-__then again__ _idiom_ :eight: From another point of view; on the other hand; on second thought.
-An opposite possibility. _I think it'll arrive tomorrow; then again, it may not._ _I need a vacation.
+__then again__ _idiom_ :nine: From another standpoint; on the other hand; on second thought.
+An opposite possibility. _I need a vacation.
 Then again, so do my coworkers._
 __theocracy__
 __theosophy__
 __there is no denying__